alexpchin/react-training-workshop/end/lessons.md

 });
 ```

-__Exercise__: check out the `3-tests-2` branch and write a new test.
+__Exercise__: check out the `end-5-tests-2` branch and write a new test.
 This test should check that once the button is clicked, the input box is cleared.
-Find the solution in `3-tests-2-solution`.